 The move to a fully electronic process will not be complete until an online filing system is in place.
-We are currently researching options and hope to move forward within the next two years.
+We are currently working with the County IS team and will have an online appeal filing process for 2018.

 Electronic Notices of Valuation